NormandaleWells/graphics/README.md

 - Should we call undraw() for all display list objects when the window closes?
 - Does Point support setFill()?
 - What does setWidth() do with non-lines?
 Does it just affect the outline?
+- Should we use mouseClicked or mouseReleased()?
+We currently get no input if the mouse is moved while the button is pressed.